haquefardeen/awesome-dot/README.md

     holders in their decision-making when it comes to delegation and voting.
 It also provides key indicators of the overall health of our governance system.
 - [Delegation Dashboard](https://delegation.polkadot.network/)- Easy to use dashboard for delegating votes for Polkadot OpenGov.
+- [Delegation Registry](https://github.com/novasamatech/opengov-delegate-registry) - OpenGov Delegate registry by Novasama Technologies — an open-source repository for Delegates to fill out their information to attract more delegations through the Agile Delegation feature
+- [Delegation Registry Wiki](https://docs.novawallet.io/nova-wallet-wiki/governance/add-delegate-information) - How to sign up for the Delegation Registry.

 #### Bridges